corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/cordapp-chat.md

 Polling for status with `GET: /flow/{holdingidentityshorthash}/{clientrequestid}`, wait for “COMPLETED” status.

-5. Alice checks the history on the chat with Bob using GetChatFlow.
+5. Alice checks the history on the chat with Bob using `GetChatFlow`.
 `POST: /flow/{holdingidentityshorthash}`

   ```java